camelot-os/sentry-kernel/doc/concepts/sw_architecture/task_layout.rst

      the volatile memory so that the task can manipulate its uninitialized variable properly

    * **heap**: when it exists, hold the allocator pool.
-In Sentry, the allocator is fully userspace and under the responsability of the userspace library.
+In Sentry, the allocator is fully userspace and under the responsibility of the userspace library.
 Sentry only delivers, if needed, an empty space to hold a memory pool.
 The heap size is defined at task configuration time.